 Midtown Run Far Coordinator

-I look forward to running with and assisting everyone in the program in reaching their goals.
+I look forward to another season of coaching in and coordinating the Midtown Run Far program and assisting everyone in the program in reaching their goals

 8:30 – 9:30

 I started running about eight years ago.
 I never ran before.
 My first running program was from a short article in a health magazine.
 It was probably titled “Get off the Couch and Run a 5K,” or something of that sort.
 I never imagined I would ever run half or full marathons.
 A lot has changed over the years and I have now run plenty of half’s, full’s and even a 200+ mile relay race.
 My training has changed too.
 If you have not trained in a group before, I think you will be amazed of the benefit from the group dynamic.
 The first year I trained with the group I cut more than 10 minutes off my half marathon time.
 I really enjoy seeing the improvement in my group.
 I have seen runners transform in the program and do some amazing things.
 I have a busy law practice and a busier home life.
 I have twin 9-year old boys and an understanding wife.
 I am a Cub Scout den leader and an assistant baseball and basketball coach.
 Time for me is in short supply.
 I run in the morning before I go to work.
 It takes a lot of discipline to go out at 5:00am.
 A bonus for early morning running is I get to see 200 sunrises a year.
 Running is my therapy; it helps moderate stress and provides a healthy recreational outlet.
 I am the example that you do not have to be athletically gifted to be a runner, you just have to be persistent.
 I look forward to running with you.